A-Mikhail/ProtonMail-Theme/README.md

 * Navbar
 * Alerts

-The sidebar now with a cool image that I take from the background ProtonMail website.
-Logo with current plan label is removed, for now, the reason for this was that header for logo and sidebar locates in different DIV blocks so the image on the background duplicate, I will return logo but to where and how right now  I can't say.
-Messages - even message has its background color.
+The sidebar now with a cool image that I take from the background of ProtonMail website.
+I turn off logo with current plan label, for now, the reason for this was that header for the logo and sidebar locates in different DIV blocks so the image on the background of the sidebar duplicates.
+I will return logo for sure but I can't say when, and where it will be.
+Messages - even messages has its background color.
 Alerts now have the left border (not every alert receive it yet).

 # Previous Version